| Written by Michal Wozniakowski-Zehenter

 Select a video type in the sidebar.

 During 2019, Australia ranked second in gold, manganese, and lead, third in zinc, cobalt, and uranium, and first in iron ore and bauxite.
 Australia was also famous for its salt, copper, nickel, silver, tin, phosphate, sulfur, and precious stones.
 The non-renewable energy sector was also big for the Down Under.
 The mining industry in Australia produced opals, diamonds, rubies, sapphires, and jade.
 The country exported 351.1 thousand barrels of oil per day in 2020, making it the 30th largest oil producer.
-With a production of 67.2 billion cubic meters in 2015, the country ranked 12th globally with oil consumption and imports.
+With a production of 67.2 billion cubic meters in 2015, the country ranked 12th globally in terms of oil consumption and imports.
 Coal exports ranked fourth globally in 2018, and coal consumption, exports, and production were all big.

 In 1851, gold was found in New South Wales and sparked a profound change.
 When gold was discovered, news spread fast, leading to the Australian Gold Rush.
 Prospectors, known as "diggers," flocked to Australia from all over the world.
 It not only spurred economic growth but also shaped Australia's culture and demographics.
 The Gold Rush made towns like Ballarat and Bendigo boom overnight as thousands descended upon them.
 Even though the Gold Rush era was filled with optimism and adventure, it wasn't without its challenges.
 Australia's Gold Rush propelled it to the global stage, establishing its reputation as a land with great natural resources despite overcrowding, scarce resources, and harsh conditions.